tastern-waterousco/web-app-runner/README.md

 	runner.start();

-Or better yet, define the white and black lists in files and set the refresh rate.
-This way, the lists are refreshed when the lists change.
+Or better yet, define the white and black lists in the config file and set the refresh rate.
+This way, the lists are refreshed when they change.

 ### Agent Filter